massoncheg/forgejo-docs/admin/logging-documentation.md

 ## Releasing-and-Reopening, Pausing and Resuming logging

 If you are running on Unix you may wish to release-and-reopen logs in order to use `logrotate` or other tools.
-It is possible force Gitea to release and reopen it's logging files and connections by sending `SIGUSR1` to the running process, or running `gitea manager logging release-and-reopen`.
+It is possible force Forgejo to release and reopen it's logging files and connections by sending `SIGUSR1` to the running process, or running `forgejo manager logging release-and-reopen`.

-Alternatively, you may wish to pause and resume logging - this can be accomplished through the use of the `gitea manager logging pause` and `gitea manager logging resume` commands.
+Alternatively, you may wish to pause and resume logging - this can be accomplished through the use of the `forgejo manager logging pause` and `forgejo manager logging resume` commands.
 Please note that whilst logging is paused log events below INFO level will not be stored and only a limited number of events will be stored.
-Logging may block, albeit temporarily, slowing Gitea considerably whilst paused - therefore it is recommended that pausing only done for a very short period of time.
+Logging may block, albeit temporarily, slowing Forgejo considerably whilst paused - therefore it is recommended that pausing only done for a very short period of time.

-## Adding and removing logging whilst Gitea is running
+## Adding and removing logging whilst Forgejo is running

-It is possible to add and remove logging whilst Gitea is running using the `gitea manager logging add` and `remove` subcommands.
+It is possible to add and remove logging whilst Forgejo is running using the `forgejo manager logging add` and `remove` subcommands.
 This functionality can only adjust running log systems and cannot be used to start the access or router loggers if they were not already initialized.
-If you wish to start these systems you are advised to adjust the app.ini and (gracefully) restart the Gitea service.
+If you wish to start these systems you are advised to adjust the app.ini and (gracefully) restart the Forgejo service.

 The main intention of these commands is to easily add a temporary logger to investigate problems on running systems where a restart may cause the issue to disappear.